The Tortoise and the Elephant

 From time immemorial; man has mastered the acts of deceit and the ability to cheer someone on to the death.
 A popular illustration is one popular and loved Nigerian politician/philanthropist who despite his good plans for Nigeria got deserted by some close friends and political associates including his running mate.
 We know the end of the story.
 One has to be able to discern when people are singing – Ma jo lo, mo n wo eyin re (Be dancing, I am watching your back).
 That was the elephant’s undoing – the tortoise knew the weakness of his frail ego and the songs/crowds did a lot to finish the Elephant.
 A lesson for all of us!

-1 thoughts on “The Tortoise and the Elephant”
+One thought on “The Tortoise and the Elephant”

 Leave a Reply